Living on Campus

 Weekday students can complete the housing contract either online or via a pdf version, which you can print off and mail to the address listed on the contract.

-Alverno on the Weekend students must print and mail the pdf version of the housing contract.
+Alverno on the Weekend and Graduate students must print and mail the pdf version of the housing contract.

 Your housing contract will be processed once we receive the completed contract and your $100 housing deposit.
-For new students, room assignments will be made starting in July, and notification of roommate pairs and room assignments will be mailed out by July 24, 2013.
-For completed contracts received after that date, room assignments will be made on a periodic basis.
+For new students, room assignments will be made on a periodic basis.

 Themed Learning Communities

 Alverno College Residence Life offers different themed communities in both Austin and Clare Hall.
-The are as follows:
+They are as follows:

 Wellness Wing - The purpose of this wing is to bring a group of like-minded students together in a living situation where they will participate in activities that promote a wellness lifestyle focused on the seven dimensions of Wellness: Physical, Intellectual, Emotional, Social, Spiritual, Environmental, Occupational